lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### Authentication Credentials {#auth-cred}

 The authentication credentials, CRED_I and CRED_R, contain the public authentication key of the Initiator and the Responder, respectively.
-The Initiator and the Responder MAY use different types of credentials, e.g., one uses an UCCS and the other uses an X.509 certificate.
+The Initiator and the Responder MAY use different types of credentials, e.g., one uses an CCS and the other uses an X.509 certificate.

 The credentials CRED_I and CRED_R are MACed by the Initiator and the Responder, respectively, see {{asym-msg3-proc}} and {{asym-msg2-proc}}, and thus included in the message integrity calculation.

 To prevent misbinding attacks in systems where an attacker can register public keys without proving knowledge of the private key, SIGMA {{SIGMA}} enforces a MAC to be calculated over the "identity".
-EDHOC follows SIGMA by calculating a MAC over the whole credential, which in case of a X.509 or C509 certificate includes the "subject" and "subjectAltName" fields, and in the case of CWT or UCCS includes the "sub" claim, see {{identities}}.
+EDHOC follows SIGMA by calculating a MAC over the whole credential, which in case of a X.509 or C509 certificate includes the "subject" and "subjectAltName" fields, and in the case of CWT or CCS includes the "sub" claim, see {{identities}}.
 While the SIGMA paper only focuses on the identity, the same principle is true for any information such as policies connected to the public key.

 When the credential is a certificate, CRED_x is an end-entity certificate (i.e., not the certificate chain).
 In X.509 and C509 certificates, signature keys typically have key usage "digitalSignature" and Diffie-Hellman public keys typically have key usage "keyAgreement".

-In case of elliptic curve based credential the claims set for CWT or UCCS includes:
+In case of elliptic curve based credential the claims set for CWT or CCS includes:

 * the 'cnf' claim with value COSE_Key, see {{RFC8747}}, where the public key parameters depend on key type:
     * for OKP the CBOR map typically includes the parameters 1 (kty), -1 (crv), and -2 (x-coordinate)